LewisDavies/upstream-prod/README.md

 - `upstream_prod_enabled`: Disables the package when False.
 Defaults to True.
 - `upstream_prod_disabled_targets`: List of targets where the package should be disabled.
 - `upstream_prod_fallback`: Whether to fall back to the default target when a model can't be found in prod.
 Defaults to False.
 - `upstream_prod_prefer_recent`: Whether to use dev relations that were updated more recently than prod; particularly useful when working on multiple large / slow models at once.
+Only supported in Snowflake & BigQuery.
 Defaults to False.

 **Example**